jacobvalenta/ffimport/README.md

 ffimport [v0.3]
 ==============
 ffimport is a <i>Blender 3D 2.6x</i> import/export plugin.
-It will the power to import and export the extract game files of <i>Final Fantasy VII</i> and allows models to be easily edited and animated.
+With it, it brings the power to import extracted game files from <i>Final Fantasy VII</i> and allows the models to be easily edited and animated.
+To import a full model (including bones), import a .hrc file.
+This will automaticly assemble the model and skelton structure.
+To import the animation data for the skeleton, import a .a file.
+By defualt, this will load materials and textures and texture coordinates for the model.

-Currently, Resource Data files can be imported, as well as polygon files.
-The ability to import textures is being added.
+To install this plugin

+browse to <i>/ffimport/2.6x/</i> and copy the <b>bmp</b> and <b>tex</b> folders to your blender installation <i>/Blender Foundation/blender/2.6x/python/lib/</i>

+Open a text editor window inside blender and run the import.py script.